sensu/sensu-docs-legacy/source/docs/0.20/redis.md

 slaveof your_redis_master_ip 6379
 ~~~

 The Redis slave must be configured with the Redis master authentication password in order to connect to it.
-The `masterauth` configuration option must be uncommented and its value updated to equal the Redis master password (value of `requirepass`).
+The `masterauth` configuration option must be uncommented and its value updated to equal the Redis master password (same value of `requirepass`).

 ~~~
 masterauth your_redis_password